 How Technicon Acoustics Can Help You Reduce Generator Noise

 Technicon offers a range of acoustic solutions to reduce the sound and vibration noise produced by power generation equipment.
 Our extensive selection of acoustic products includes acoustic absorbers, acoustic barriers, and a variety of vibration damping materials.

 Acoustic absorbers are materials specifically designed to absorb sound waves, thereby reducing noise and vibration within the engine enclosure.
 Technicon’s acoustic absorbers consist of foam or fiber-based materials used to line the solid, sound-reflective surfaces inside the engine enclosure.
 Our absorbers are available in a wide range of thicknesses and facings specifically tailored to meet the needs of the intended application.

 Acoustic barriers block airborne sound by preventing the transmission of acoustic vibration.
 They are typically composed of mass-loaded vinyl (MLV), a heavy, dense material that effectively prevents sound waves from traveling from one location to another.
-Acoustic barriers are often used in conjunction with acoustic absorbers to provide thorough soundproofing.
-Acoustic absorber/barrier composites are also available to simultaneously absorb and block the transmission of sound.
+Acoustic barriers are often used in conjunction with acoustic absorbers to provide thorough sound mitigation and reduction.
+Acoustic barrier composites are also available to simultaneously absorb and block the transmission of sound.